 Why Jasmine rice and not regular long-grain rice?

 Also, when you cook Jasmine rice, it becomes very aromatic, which makes a big difference when consuming Thai delicacies.
-The cooked jasmine rice grain is moist and soft in texture and slightly sweet.
+The cooked jasmine rice grain is moist, soft, and slightly sweet.

 Calories in jasmine rice cooked: 181 kcal, for 1 cup serving.